 - Media Interviews.
 Handling media contacts and assisting with scheduling, preparing, or training campus members for media interviews.

 - Story Pitches.
 Suggesting story ideas to personal contacts with local, regional and national news media.
 These are initiated by media relations staff or in response to inquiries from media.

 - SCU Experts.
 Pitching feature story ideas and recommending faculty "experts" to media around breaking news events and trends.
 See Experts for the Media for a complete list of faculty contacts.

 - Press Conferences.
-Arranging press conferences, briefings, or other meetings and interactions with news media.
+Arranging press conferences, briefings, or other interactions with news media.